 These are a few of our favorite books.
 Books that have changed our perspective, our beliefs, our life.
 Books that have helped us see the world in a new way.
-Books that have inspired us to think outside of the box and better understand ourselves.
+Books that have inspired us to think outside of the box and try to better understand.
 We hope you enjoy them as much as we did.

 Happy reading :)